Back to insights

 Assessing the different BiCRS pathways

-BiCRS pathways may be differentiated by the type of biomass used or more prominently, by the approach it stores the carbon.
+BiCRS pathways may be differentiated by the type of biomass used or, more prominently, by how it stores the carbon.
 The table outlines the most common methods in the market today and how they differ.
 While depicted as individual technologies, BiCRS projects may employ a combination of technologies, approaches, or biomass feedstocks.

 Table 1: Description of different BiCRS approaches